Eisenhower Matrix for Goal Setting

 PLAN THIS WEEK

-• Break down your 5-year goal into actionable quarterly steps
+• Break down annual goal into quarterly milestones

-• Dedicate 3 hours a week to learning a new skill required for your goal
+• Dedicate weekly time to skill development for your goal

-• Schedule coffee with a mentor who can guide you
+• Schedule meeting with mentor who can guide progress

 DELEGATE

-• Helping a friend with their goal before you've planned your own
+• Help others with their goals before planning your own

-• Attending social events you don't enjoy out of obligation
+• Attend social events out of obligation rather than alignment

 SKIP IF NEEDED

-• Setting vague goals like 'be better' without a concrete plan
+• Setting vague goals without concrete success criteria

 That's a lot to remember!